 Weekly chapel services, student-led Party with Jesus, and local churches offer students, faculty and staff the opportunity to worship and grow together.
 Chapel services, held in the 3000-plus seat Centennial Chapel, regularly feature some of today’s most renowned spiritual, business, political and other leaders who offer instruction and inspiration for the ONU community.

 No matter their destination after graduation, Olivet graduates find success — in every sense of the word.
-Olivet has a worldwide network of more than 30,000 alumni, living in all 50 U.S. states and 30 world countries.
+Olivet has a worldwide network of more than 37,000 alumni, living in all 50 U.S. states and 30 world countries.
 States and 60 world areas.
 As educators, medical professionals, musicians, engineers, pastors, lawyers, missionaries and business professionals, Olivetians are living out the “Olivet difference” in their homes, workplaces, churches and communities.

 The Davld L. Elwood Center for Student Success, a cooperative effort among faculty and staff, helps foster a campus-wide culture of success.
 Its services are aimed at helping students develop their full potential during their college years and beyond.
 They seek to foster a balanced Christian worldview that results in students embracing lifelong learning, personal integrity, commitment to God and His Church, and leadership opportunities at home, at work and in society.

 In recent years, alumni have gone on to obtain graduate degrees from such prestigious schools as the Naval Aerospace Institute, Harvard, Yale, Boston University, Wharton Business School, and highly-rated law schools such as Stanford, Notre Dame, Ohio State.

 Pre-med students have been accepted at Michigan State University, University of Illinois, Indiana University, University of Chicago, University of Michigan, University of Tennessee, Ohio State University, Wayne State University Loyola University, and other outstanding medical schools.

 Admissions and Financial Aid

 2015–2016: Comprehensive tuition: $40,690 (Tuition and fees: $32,790).
 99 percent of students receive financial aid.

 Olivet Nazarene University admits qualified students based on high school record (or college transcripts for transfer students) and ACT score.
 The average ACT score for incoming freshmen is 24.